zxzhaixiang/vote_prediction/README.md

+Predict remaining mail-in vote for GA, NV, AZ, PA and NC.
+Based on New York Times data on Nov 5 9pm EST.

+Assumption:

+- D/R margin remains unchange for each county
+- only count the county that has vote rate < 98%

 ### State ga
  -  County Clayton    will add  3152 votes to Biden
  -  County Taylor     will add   -42 votes to Biden

   Total new votes to be added to Biden:  3110

-*State GA likely to add additional  3110 marginal votes to Biden.
-Total Biden marginal vote:  1208*
+**State GA likely to add additional  3110 marginal votes to Biden.
+Total Biden marginal vote:  1208**

-*Biden will win GA*
+**Biden will win GA**
 ### State nv
  -  County Douglas    will add -1803 votes to Biden
  -  County Lincoln    will add  -245 votes to Biden